Alabama Income Tax Table Tax Year 2023 Alabama Income Tax Brackets

-Alabama's income tax brackets were last changed fourteen years ago for tax year 2009, and the tax rates have not been changed since at least 2001.
+Alabama's income tax brackets were last changed fifteen years ago for tax year 2009, and the tax rates have not been changed since at least 2001.

 Alabama has three marginal tax brackets, ranging from 2% (the lowest Alabama tax bracket) to 5% (the highest Alabama tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket .